 Conversely, if you have a very deep voice, perhaps shying away from the microphone would benefit your particular performance.

 For more information on the microphone proximity effect, check out my article What Is Microphone Proximity Effect And What Causes It?

 A drawback of bringing the microphone close to the mouth is the increased risk of pops and plosives.
 This is why pointing the capsule (front) of the microphone slightly off-axis from the mouth is recommended.

 Looking back on all the shows I've played, I wish I had brought my own vocal microphone with me.
 It's unnerving to think about all the sweat/spit/beer-soaked microphones I've sung into.

-The best tip I can give in terms of microphone hygiene is BYOM (Bring Your Own Microphone).
-That way, if the microphone is dirty, at least it’s your own doing!
+The best tip I can give regarding microphone hygiene is BYOM (Bring Your Own Microphone).
+That way, if the microphone is dirty, at least it's your own doing!

-Bringing your own microphone also alleviates any guesswork from using spotty equipment (shout out to dive bars once again).
+Bringing your own microphone also eliminates guesswork from using spotty equipment (shout out to dive bars once again).
 Some singers even take their own mic cables with them to performances.

 How To Clean Your Vocal Microphone.

 Practically all live performance vocal microphones are directional moving-coil dynamic microphones.
 Moving-coil dynamic microphones are somewhat resistant to moisture, and so cleaning them is an easy task: